[Updated October 27, 2024] Christmas events in the Shenandoah Valley can be delightfully old fashioned, and yet also quite modern.

 If you’re hoping to celebrate a small town Christmas in Virginia, check out Light Up Woodstock in Woodstock VA.

-After the parade ends, you’ll feel like you’ve stepped into a Hallmark Christmas movie as you watch the tree lighting ceremony officiated by the Woodstock VA mayor.
+You’ll feel like you’ve stepped into a Hallmark Christmas movie as you watch the tree lighting ceremony officiated by the Woodstock VA mayor.

 Woodstock is a charming little town all year long, but at Christmas time the brightly lit streets make it one of our favorite places in Virginia to visit!